 Refrains from acting yet accomplishes.

 Seeing Nature’s way doesn’t mean that you know all the bits and pieces, mind you.
 Knowing the process is enough.
-Rain offers us a good example.
-Without knowing the water cycle, one might think that rain comes from the rain gods that live up in those puffy white pillows in the sky.
-By knowing the water cycle, I can sense the natural flow of Nature’s way: it evaporates from a warm ocean, it rises, wind blows it, it cools, it condenses and falls upon my head.
-No, I don’t know the history of any particular drop of water that wets my head, but in knowing the process, I need never look out the window.
+Rain offers a good example.
+Without knowing the water cycle, one might think that rain comes from the rain gods that live in those puffy white pillows in the sky.
+By knowing the water cycle, I can sense the flow of Nature’s way: Water evaporates from a warm ocean, it rises, wind blows it, it cools, it condenses and falls as rain upon my head.
+No, I don’t know the history of any particular drop of water that wets my head, but in knowing the process, I need never look out the window for answers.

 Ponder this image of the body’s interacting networks (right).
 Maintaining some awareness that this is occurring continually under my skin, and even more importantly, under your skin, helps ground me.
 Otherwise, my lazy mind’s instincts just zero in on the surface and make snap judgments, which are typically just projections of my own needs and fears.
 Feeling there is infinitely more here than meets the eye makes it much easier to embrace chapter 71’s Realizing I don’t’ know is better; not knowing this knowing is disease.
 Ironically, truly knowing I don’t know is boundless knowing, or as chapter 10 puts it, When understanding reaches its full extent, can you know nothing?
 Sure, this is fleeting.
-It comes and goes because at the end of the day, my emotions are in charge.
-I’m just grateful for any occasional peek at Nothing.
-A network of networks point of view offers another way to open up perception to that ‘biggest picture’.
+It comes and goes because at the end of the day, my emotions always return to stir up confident, even if transient, “knowing”.
+I’m just grateful for the occasional peek at Nothing.